 There are several options for entering an item with multiple donors.
 The easiest is to create a new donor record with each donors' name listed in the Business name field (eg John Smith and Giselle Winery).
-Other options will provide better tools for donor management with the most time intensive item entry (creating a lot) providing the most precise donor tracking and management.
+Other options will provide better tools for donor management, and the most time-intensive item entry (creating a lot) provides the most precise donor tracking and management.

 - Creating a single Silent item with qty = X will generate a shared item number and X separate bid sheets (up to 10).

 - Cloning the original item (and adjusting the quantities of all items accordingly) will create items with different item numbers and allow you to place individual items in a lot, on different tables/closing times, and/or in different venues.

 - Silent items offered in an Online Auction venue can only have qty = 1.

 A: Go to Catalog tab.
 Select items you want to delete by checking the boxes in the left column.
 Click Bulk actions button, then Delete Items.

 You will be blocked if an item was sold and/or returned.
 Instead of deleting, edit the item to make sure there is zero (0) quantity and that the item is hidden from public view.